franconepippone/clicker_program/docs/language_en.md

   undoing the last movement executed with a `move` command.
 It can be used repeatedly to retrace the movement history.
   Example: `goback`

-*This was automatically translated by ChatGPT, it might be imprecise*